glycerine/rpc25519/README.md

 	// ServerAddr host:port of the rpc25519.Server to contact.
 	ServerAddr string

 	// optional.
-Can be used to have suggest that the
+Can be used to suggest that the
 	// client use a specific host:port.
 NB: For QUIC, by default, the client and
 	// server will share the same port if they are in the same process.
 	// In that case this setting will definitely be ignored.